Beat up around 50 Salvation Army leaders from Teddington and Ealing (7)

 'around' means one lot of letters goes inside another.

-'e0' suggests halving the letters.
+'e0' means to take half the letters.

 'salvation army' becomes 'SA' (abbreviation).

-'leaders from' says to take the initial letters.
+'leaders from' indicates taking the first letters.

-The initial letter of 'teddington' is 't'.
+The first letter of 'teddington' is 't'.

 'sa' with half the letters taken is 'a'.